|Quick Facts: Forensic Science Technicians|

 |On-the-job Training||Moderate-term on-the-job training|

-Forensic science technicians help investigate crimes by collecting and analyzing physical evidence.
-Most technicians specialize in either crime scene investigation or laboratory analysis.
+Forensic science technicians aid criminal investigations by collecting and analyzing evidence.
+Many technicians specialize in either crime scene investigation or laboratory analysis.
+Most forensic science technicians spend some time writing reports.

-Employment of forensic science technicians is expected to grow by 19 percent from 2010 to 2020, about as fast as the average for all occupations.
+Employment of forensic science technicians is projected to grow 27 percent from 2014 to 2024, much faster than the average for all occupations.
+However, because it is a small occupation, the fast growth will result in only about 3,800 new jobs over the 10-year period.
 Competition for jobs will be strong because of substantial interest in forensic science.

 Compare the job duties, education, job growth, and pay of forensic science technicians with similar occupations.